 When others keep taking, instead of giving back co-dependents become very annoyed because of having a conscious or subconscious belief that there will be compensation for their behavior.
-The co-dependents anger may remain below the surface and which will not be expressed as angels have the reputation of being pleasant all the time.
+The co-dependents anger may remain below the surface and will not be expressed because angels have the reputation of being pleasant all the time.
 However, the co-dependents rage seeps through in in passive aggressive or self-destructive behaviors.
 At times, people who are codependent take on the role of martyr.
 This is the result of placing the needs of others before their own and in doing so ignore taking care of their own needs.

 Codependent people are in search of acceptance.
 They recognize other people’s needs ahead of their own, which creates a sense of being useful as they cannot tolerate the idea of being alone without helping down and out people.
 They tend to set themselves up as being the victim when arguing, and when they do defend themselves, they feel guilty.
 By recognizing other people’s needs before their own, they fail to take care of themselves.
 Co-dependent behaviors can prevent people from finding peace and happiness with the most influential person in life…. themselves.